waseem-i7/movie-app/README.md

 # 3. Key Strengths & Best Practices Demonstrated

-When asked "What are you proud of in this project?" or "What best practices did you follow?", you can mention:

 •Architectural Purity: "I successfully implemented a Clean Architecture, which separates the app into independent layers.
 This makes the codebase robust, testable, and easy to scale."
 •Reactive and Declarative UI: "The UI is fully built with Jetpack Compose and follows a reactive, unidirectional data flow model.
 This